 Successful people in God’s Kingdom appreciate that while the wilderness experiences are not pleasant they are God’s way of getting our attention.
 They are key success factors for overcoming adversity so as to experience success in life.

-When you’re going through the wilderness is when your spirit is most sensitive to hearing God’s voice when he speaks.
-When everything is smooth it’s easy to get distracted and even get disconnected from God by giving attention to the things of this world.
+When you’re going through the wilderness that’s when your spirit is most sensitive to hearing God’s voice when He speaks.
+When everything is smooth it’s easy to get distracted and even get disconnected from God’s purpose by giving attention to the things of this world.

 2. Shut out the negative voices

 While listening to God’s voice is important to survive the wilderness shutting out the negative voices is just as important.
 It’s hard to focus on God when you have distractions so you must be intentional about silencing certain voices.

 This could mean avoiding the newspapers that are prophesying doom and gloom, dream stealers, and anything else that keeps you from being in tune with God’s purpose for your life and His promises.
 Take note that the people who discourage you in life may mean well for you but not knowing they are causing you harm so there’s no need to despise them.

 In most cases it means isolating yourself from people or any other negative influences that may derail you from becoming a successful person.
 This is a pattern you will see with most successful people.
 They separate themselves for a season of their life as God does a work in their heart.

 Jesus was alone in the wilderness for forty days and forty nights fasting and praying.
 He also isolated himself a lot to spend time in prayer.
 Joseph was set apart by God at different times to get closer to Him even when he was sold as a slave and locked away in prison.